cloud66/help-old/_posts/deployment/redeployment-hook.md

 The process of adding the hook differs by your Git host, so we will guide you through doing this with GitHub, Bitbucket and a generic solution.

 <h3 id="github">GitHub Setup</h3>
-On your stack detail page, click _Stack information_ in the right sidebar and copy the URL provided in the _Redeployment hook_ field.
-Next, visit your GitHub repository, click _Settings_ in the right sidebar, and then _Webhooks & Services_ in the left sidebar.
+On your stack detail page, click <i>Stack information</i> in the right sidebar and copy the URL provided in the <i>Redeployment hook</i> field.
+Next, visit your GitHub repository, click <i>Settings</i> in the right sidebar, and then <i>Webhooks & Services</i> in the left sidebar.

-In the _Webhooks_ window, click _Add webhook_ and paste the redeployment hook URL into the _Payload URL_ field.
-When you confirm by clicking _Add webhook_, GitHub will automatically test your hook, so your stack should deploy automatically.
+In the <i>Webhooks</i> window, click <i>Add webhook</i> and paste the redeployment hook URL into the <i>Payload URL</i> field.
+When you confirm by clicking <i>Add webhook</i>, GitHub will automatically test your hook with a <i>Ping<i> and you should get a green HTTP200 reponse.

 <h3 id="bitbucket">Bitbucket Setup</h3>
-On your stack detail page, click _Stack information_ in the right sidebar and copy the URL provided in the _Redeployment hook_ field.
-Next, visit your Bitbucket repository, click _Settings_ in the left sidebar, and then _Hooks_ in the settings menu that appears.
-In the _Select a hook_ field, select a _POST_ hook, click _Add hook_ and paste your redeployment hook URL into the field provided.
-Click _Save_ to confirm.
+On your stack detail page, click <i>Stack information</i> in the right sidebar and copy the URL provided in the <i>Redeployment hook</i> field.
+Next, visit your Bitbucket repository, click <i>Settings</i> in the left sidebar, and then <i>Hooks</i> in the settings menu that appears.
+In the <i>Select a hook</i> field, select a <i>POST</i> hook, click <i>Add hook</i> and paste your redeployment hook URL into the field provided.
+Click <i>Save</i> to confirm.

 <h3 id="generic">Generic Setup</h3>
 Most Git providers have a commit hook mechanism that you can use to post to the Cloud 66 redeployment hook URL.
 Please check your Git provider documentation for this information.
-If your Git provider has a non-conforming payload format (not compatible with Github or BitBucket formats) then please get in touch and we can extend our support.
+If your Git provider has a non-conforming payload format (not compatible with Github or BitBucket formats) then please get in touch and we can extend our payload support!

 <h3 id="manual">Use a redeployment hook manually</h3>
-To use the redeployment hook, you can POST an HTTP request to your redeployment hook URL.
+To invoke the redeployment hook manually, you can POST an HTTP request to your redeployment hook URL.
 You can do this in curl like this:

 <pre class="terminal">
 curl -X POST [your redeployment hook URL]